onlabsorg/swan-js/docs/api.md

 Internals
 ----------------------------------------------------------------------------
-- `swan.types` is an object containing types-realted functions.
+- `swan.T` is an object containing types-realted functions.
-- `swan.functions` is an object exposing to JavaScript the swan built-in functions
+- `swan.F` is an object exposing to JavaScript the swan built-in functions
-- `swan.operations` is an object exposing to JavaScript the swan binary operations
+- `swan.O` is an object exposing to JavaScript the swan binary operations